The Marshall

 Lakeshore Market Report

-Looking at the overall market as a whole over the last two quarters, considering both the Central and North Okanagan, I believe that there will be a continued general sluggishness as we progress through to Spring/Summer.
+Looking at the overall market over the last two quarters, considering both the Central and North Okanagan, it’s clear that we are still in a period of general sluggishness as we move further into the year.

 The lakeshore market is still showing some signs of life as it is a less interest rate-sensitive product.